 One of the things that I think is missing from sleddog sports – at least here in Finland – is that there are little or no data or analysis available regarding the sport.
-I think that data is a key component for many sports spectators, and without it, it’s harder to break into the mainstream as a sport.
+I think that data is a key component for many sports spectators.
+Without it, it’s harder to break into the mainstream as a sport.

 Since figuring that out I have been working on digitalizing some of the Finnish results and developing an engine which can process and analyze the data.

 On 25th of May, or Friday next week, the GDPR kicks in.
-It stands for General Data Protection Regulation, which is basically a Europe wide regulation limiting the processing of private information.
+It stands for General Data Protection Regulation.
+It is basically a Europe wide regulation limiting the processing of private information.

 Personal data is any information that relates to an identified or identifiable living individual.
 Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.